-The past few years saw an explosion of popularity of EMS training in Europe, and it is now steadily gaining a strong following in Australia.
+The past few years saw an explosion in the popularity of EMS training in Europe, and it is now steadily gaining a strong following in Australia.

 How often should you go for an EMS training session?

-A full-body workout using a full-body suit, EMS training targets your whole body instead of merely targeting specific muscle groups.
-Compared to traditional workouts, EMS can stimulate more muscles in a shorter amount of time.
-This means that 20 minutes of EMS training sessions is akin to 90 minutes of workout in a traditional gym.
+A full-body workout using a full-body suit, EMS training targets your whole body instead of targeting specific muscle groups.
+Compared to traditional workouts, EMS can stimulate more muscles in a shorter time.
+This means that 20 minutes of EMS training sessions is akin to 4 hours of workout in a traditional gym.

-Experts recommend that during the first eight to ten weeks of training, participants should not take on more than one or two sessions per week.
-Since your body is still adapting to the new form of exercise, it is recommended that you keep an interval of at least four days in between sessions.
+Experts recommend that during the first 3 to 5 weeks of training, participants should not take on more than one or two weekly sessions.
+Since your body is still adapting to the new form of exercise, it is recommended that you keep at least three days between sessions.
 This is because, after each EMS training session, your body will need to recover and regenerate for approximately 36-48 hours.

-Tip: Remember that like any other sport or workout, you should be aware of your current fitness state and overall health before you decide to go for EMS training.
+Tip: Remember that, like any other sport or workout, you should be aware of your current fitness state and overall health before joining EMS training.

 What is an EMS session like?

-Personal EMS trainers will demonstrate basic exercises tailored specifically for your fitness goals.
+Personal EMS trainers will demonstrate basic exercises tailored specifically to your fitness goals.
 As you perform the exercises, your trainer will adjust the level of the EMS machine to ensure that all muscle groups are engaged.
-Of course, the trainer will adjust the impulse, intensity, and depth of the EMS machine according to your fitness objectives, age, and current level of fitness.
+Of course, the trainer will adjust the impulse, intensity, and depth of the EMS machine according to your fitness objectives, age, and current fitness level.